yashsinha1611/sfdocs_Build_AI/Docusaurus/sf-documentation/docs/Tracing/python.md

       apm = ElasticAPM(app)
       ```

-3. Provide SF_PROJECT_NAME, SF_APP_NAME, SF_PROFILE_KEY as an environment variables in docker-compose.yml or docker stack deployment file or at command line when using docker run command for deployment.
+3. Provide `SF_PROJECT_NAME`, `SF_APP_NAME`, `SF_PROFILE_KEY` as an environment variables in docker-compose.yml or docker stack deployment file or at command line when using docker run command for deployment.

    Eg: